nlbeaird/nlbeaird.github.io/_pages/research.md

 ## The Dynamic Arctic

-Learn more in [this great blog post by Deb Greene](https://thedynamicarctic.com/2017/08/20/follow-the-flow/) from the Anchorage School District
+Learn more in [this great blog post](https://thedynamicarctic.com/2017/08/20/follow-the-flow/) by Anchorage School District's Deb Greene.